 Parent/Family Orientation Sessions

 Parent and family orientation sessions help you learn more about your student's transition to WCC.
 You’ll receive information about admissions, registration, financial aid, public safety, and other student services.
-Please RSVP for a Parent and Family Orientation session.

 Frequently asked questions